Code-Institute-Submissions/Milestone-Project-167/README.md

 - Change device width for each size class (small, medium and large)

 Test case results for each browser:
-- Google chrome
+- Google chrome - Testing all 3 size classes, the webpage acted as desired and passed.
-- Microsoft edge
+- Microsoft edge - Testing all 3 size classes, the webpage acted as desired and passed.
-- Mozilla firefox
+- Mozilla firefox - Testing all 3 size classes, the webpage acted as desired and passed.

 #### TC2